 Finally, visit the ancient city of Troy, best known as the focus of the Trojan War as described in the epic poem by Homer.
 The ancient city today is an expansive archaeological site and a UNESCO World Heritage site.
 Dinner and overnight at your hotel.
 Accommodations: Hotel Akol.
 Breakfast & dinner provided.

 Day 5: Canakkale, Dardanelles & Istanbul.
 Continue north by ferry across the Dardanelles, a narrow straight connecting the Aegean Sea with the Sea of Marmara.
 This strait, like the Bosphurus in Istanbul, separates Europe from Asia.

 Visit Gallipoli, where one of the fiercest battles of World War I took place.
 The Gallipoli campaign was the first major battle undertaken by the Australian and New Zealand Army Corps (ANZAC).
 The struggle laid the grounds for the Turkish War of Independence and the foundation of the Republic of Turkey, led by Mustafa Kemal Ataturk.
 Continue on to Istanbul and check into your centrally located hotel.
 Enjoy an afternoon at leisure.
-Accommodations: Kent Hotel Istanbul on all others.
+Accommodations: Kent Hotel Istanbul.
 Breakfast provided.

 Day 6: Istanbul.
 Enjoy a full day in Istanbul at leisure.
 Breakfast provided.